Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 She would take a break from her own music, instead being featured in other artist's songs.
 It wouldn't be until 2018 that Aguilera would release her next album.

 Television and Film Projects (2013–2017)

 Throughout 2013, Aguilera would take a break from her own music and instead collaborate with other artists.
 She was featured on Pitbull's single "Feel This Moment" and also sang a duet with A Great Big World on the song "Say Something."
 The single peaked at number 4 and won a Grammy Award for Best Pop Duo/Group Performance.
 The songstress also sang a cover of "Hoy Tengo Ganas de Ti" with Mexican singer Alejandro Fernandez.

 During this time, Aguilera ditched the colorful streaks and once again adopted her platinum blonde hair and signature red lips.
 She had a guest spot on the TV show Nashville and released two singles, "Change" and "Telepathy" in 2016.
 The singer also provided her voice for The Emoji Movie.
 She gave birth to her second child Summer Rain in 2014.

-She has gone for a more minimal make-up look, often appearing bare faced and natural.
-Her clothing style is more over-sized women and men's wear.
-She graced the cover of Paper magazine, completely make-up free and without retouching.
+She has gone for a more minimal make-up look, often appearing bare-faced and natural.
+Her clothing style is more oversized women's and men's wear.
+She graced the cover of Paper magazine, completely make-up-free and without retouching.
 Aguilera received widespread praise for her spread.

 © 2018 Rachel M Johnson